Hexworks/zircon/README.md

 ### Screens

-[Screen]s are a bitmap-like in-memory representations of your [Terminal].
-They are double buffered which means that you write to a back-textBuffer and when you `refresh` your [Screen] only the changes will be written to the backing [Terminal] instance.
-Multiple [Screen]s can be attached to the same [Terminal] object which means that you can have multiple screens in your app and you can switch between them simultaneously by using the `display` method.
+[Screen]s are in-memory representations of your [Terminal].
+They are double buffered which means that you write to a back-buffer and when you `refresh` your [Screen] only the changes will be written to the backing [Terminal] instance.
+Multiple [Screen]s can be attached to the same [Terminal] object which means that you can have more than one screen in your app and you can switch between them simultaneously by using the `display` method.
 [Screen]s also let you use [Component]s like [Button]s and [Panel]s.

 > If you want to read more about the design philosophy behind Zircon check [this][design-philosophy] page on Wiki!
+>
+> If you are interested in how components work then [this][components] Wiki page can help you.

-Now that we got the basics out of the way, let's see how this all works in practice.
+Now that we got the basics covered, let's see how this all works in practice.

 ## Getting Started